 In 2016 artist Anna Khodorkovskaya and curator and art critic Anna Buyvid founded Worldwide Apartment and Studio Biennale – the project developing a distinct approach to alternative exhibition solutions and independent artistic initiatives on exposing current art.
 Though there are more than 150 art biennials in the world, we thought we needed another one.

 During the 1st WASBiennale, more than 70 art shows and events took place in artist studios, apartment galleries and even private residences all over the world at the same time.
-The programme showed artistic and curatorial practice with somewhat different backgrounds, approaches and goals.
+The programme showed artistic and curatorial practise with somewhat different backgrounds, approaches and goals.
 But what united all those projects was the search for distinct forms of representation.

-Nowadays, an increasing number of art professionals are looking beyond the frameworks of classical institutional approach.
+Nowadays, an increasing number of art professionals are looking beyond the frameworks of the classical institutional approach.
 Worldwide Apartment and Studio Biennale is an independent formation, whose mission is to create an opportunity of innovative union and mobilise self-organising in the arts on a global scale.

 WASBiennale invites members of the Word’s art community by offering a substantial platform and concept for DIY independent exhibition practice.
 Operating by the rules of traditional art biennials, we’ve started the first Biennale without limits.